japdlsd/positional_homologs/README.md

   - Efficient heuristic methods for large families.
   - Adaptation of the method by *He et al. (2004)*.

-### ⚙️ Use Cases
-- Genome evolution studies.
-- Functional annotation transfer.
-- Phylogenomic reconstructions.

 ## Overview of the method

-**TL;DR** Each gene family is processed individually.
+Each gene family is processed individually.
 For each gene pair inside the gene family, we compute two similarity scores: 1) **local context similarity**, and 2) **sequence similarity**.
 Those are then combined into **a single composite score**.
-We then find a way to split the gene family into clusters of positional orthologs such that the sum of the composite scores inside those clusters is maximized, and no clusters contain two genes from the same organism, This problem is formulated as a **Maximum Colorful Graph Partition** problem, which is solved using either an exact integer programming formulation or a heuristic method.
+We then find a way to split the gene family into clusters of positional orthologs such that the sum of the composite scores inside those clusters is maximized, and no cluster contains two genes from the same organism.
+This problem is formulated as a **Maximum Colorful Graph Partition** problem (see the paper), which is solved using either an exact integer programming formulation or a heuristic method.

 #### Local context similarity

-Our method is based on the clustering of genes based on their genomic context; two genes that have very similar gene sets in their neighborhood are more likely to be positional orthologs.
+The local context of a gene is a set of gene families identifers that are located in the vicinity of the gene.
-Let $A = (a_1, \ldots, a_n)$ denote the gene order of a circular chromosome, where $a_i$ is the identifier of the homolog group of the $i$-th gene in the chromosome.
+The **window radius** of the local context is the number of distinct identifiers to the left and right of the gene that are included in the context.
-Fix a position $i$ in the gene order.
-Consider the size $k+1$ set of homology group identifiers to the left of and including $a_i$.
-We refer to this set, without $a_i$, as the *left $k$-local context* of the gene $i$.
-Analogously, we define the right $k$-local context.
-The *$k$-local context* of gene $i$ is defined as the union of its left and right $k$-local contexts.
-For linear chromosomes, the left and right contexts may contain fewer than $k$ elements if the position is near an extremity.
-In this context, we can also refer to $k$ as the *radius* (or *window radius*) of the local context.
-We define the *$k$-local context similarity* between two genes as the Jaccard similarity between their $k$-local contexts.
+The local context similarity between two genes is then defined as the **Jaccard similarity** of their local contexts.

-As an example, consider the gene order $(2, 1, 3, 3, 4, 5, 3, 5, 7, 2, 8, 2, 4, 10, 1)$.
-The left $3$-local context of the 6th gene (with homolog group 5) is $\{4, 3, 1\}$, and its right $3$-local context is $\{3, 7, 2\}$.
-Note that 5 is skipped in the right context, as it matches the homolog group of the gene under consideration.
-The combined $3$-local context is therefore $\{1, 2, 3, 4, 7\}$.
-The $3$-local context of the 8th gene (also from homolog group 5) is $\{1, 2, 3, 4, 7, 8\}$.
-Their $3$-local context similarity is thus $5/6$.

 To break ties between gene pairs with identical local context similarity, we use a secondary similarity measure based on sequence similarity.

 #### Sequence similiarity

 Let $a$ and $b$ denote the concatenated exon sequences of the two genes.
+In case of multiple transcripts, the ones with the longest total basepair lengths are used.
 Let $BS(a, b)$ be the bit-score of the best BLAST alignment between $a$ and $b$.
 Define the reciprocal score between $a$ and $b$ as
 $$d(a, b) = \dfrac{BS(a, b) + BS(b, a)}{BS(a, a) + BS(b, b)}$$